-We reward the confidential disclosure of any design or implementation issue that could be used to compromise the confidentiality or integrity of our users’ data (such as by bypassing our login process, injecting code into another user’s session, or instigating action on another user’s behalf).
-As an early stage startup, we can offer a small reward of $50 USD for responsible disclosure of security-related bugs.
+We reward the confidential disclosure of any design or implementation issue that can directly be used to compromise the confidentiality or integrity of our users’ data (such as by bypassing our login process, injecting code into another user’s session, or instigating action on another user’s behalf).
+As an early stage startup, we can offer a small reward of $50 USD for responsible disclosure of security-related bugs that meet the criteria.

 So far our security has been assessed by 7 independent security researchers and we have paid out 5 bounties.